diemastermonkey/uh-recon/README.md

 Features:
 * Abstracts Shodan CLI for noobish users
-* Creates/enriches/refreshes recon data into subdirectories
+* Creates/refreshes recon data into subdirectories
+* Enriches with nrich and other tools
-* Easy-bakes the data for minimum downstream fuss
+* Easy-bakes data so no fuss for other tools
-* Decreases API use by updating only after N days
+* Decreases API use, updating only after N days
 * Minimal dependencies beyond Shodan CLI

 Un-Features: